7RU7H/Archive/Reconnaissance/Active-Information-Gathering/SMB/SMB-Recon-Cheatsheet.md

 SYSVOL | Disk | Logon server share | [[Active-Directory-Defined]] GPP and GPO, configurations for domain-joined machines NETLOGON|

-Some organisation have Anonymous logins due to not wanting make people authenicate when they mess with the share file, **but** put restriction on share files - not a misconfiguration [Ref: Unknown Artists](https://www.youtube.com/watch?v=n4DgGFpQrjk)
+Some organisation have Anonymous logins due to not wanting make people authenticate when they mess with the share file, **but** put restriction on share files - not a misconfiguration [Ref: Unknown Artists](https://www.youtube.com/watch?v=n4DgGFpQrjk)

-Shares utiliizing Home directories have [Roaming Profiles](https://docs.microsoft.com/en-us/windows-server/storage/folder-redirection/folder-redirection-rup-overview) - your bad stuff comes too!
+Shares utilising Home directories have [Roaming Profiles](https://docs.microsoft.com/en-us/windows-server/storage/folder-redirection/folder-redirection-rup-overview) - your bad stuff comes too!

 ## smbmap